 - An Egg.
 For binding and some puff.
 If you need an egg-free option, you can experiment with powdered egg substitutes or a flax egg, or give these gluten-free vegan pancakes a try!

 - A Little Vanilla.
 Adding a kiss of vanilla makes these blueberry pancakes taste like a dream!

 - Gluten-Free Measure-For-Measure Flour.
 We highly recommend King Arthur Baking Measure-for-Measure Flour for gluten-free blueberry pancakes.
 It’s got just the right blend of whole grains & starches to give our pancakes their signature light texture without any strange aftertaste.
 (Bob’s Red Mill Gluten-Free 1:1 Flour is our other favorite.
-Using other flours may yield different results.)
+Using another gluten-free flour blend may yield different results.)